jsbrittain/gh-pages-test/presentations/slides3.md

 routerMode: hash
 ---

-# 2
+# 1

-This is presentation 2
+This is presentation 3

+---
+layout: standard
 ---

 Slide 2